Bettie Taylor Phillips

 In the 20th century, Union County continued to evolve and adapt to changing times.
 The decline of the coal industry in the mid-20th century brought challenges to the county's economy, but the community rebounded by diversifying its industries.
 Today, Union County is known for its agriculture, manufacturing, and tourism sectors.
 The county's historical significance is celebrated through preservation efforts, with several historical sites and museums honoring its past.
 Overall, Union County's history is a testament to the resilience and resourcefulness of its people, who have embraced change and built a strong and vibrant community.

-This timeline provides a condensed summary of the historical journey of Union County, Kentucky.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Union County, Kentucky.

 • 1811: Union County is established by the Kentucky General Assembly.